Lanarkshire

 Close to the church in Cairns Road is Cambuslang Public Park, which forms a natural amphitheatre, known as the Preaching Braes.
 This was where Whitfield preached in the open air to large crowds in the summer of 1742, in an event that became known as the Cambuslang Wark [Work].
 A stone memorial erected in 2008 records that In this place George Whitefield led congregations of many thousands in prayer and worship.

-McCulloch might an unlikely candidate to lead a great revival.
+McCulloch might seem an unlikely candidate to lead a great revival.
 It was said that he was a conscientious pastor, but no great preacher, even unsure of his own calling.
-In Scotland, bi-annuual open-air "Holy Fairs" were held when members of neighbouring parishes came together for fasting, preaching and self-examination in preparation for Holy Communion.
+In Scotland, bi-annual open-air "Holy Fairs" were held when members of neighbouring parishes came together for fasting, preaching and self-examination in preparation for Holy Communion.
 McCulloch's preaching at these events was said to send people running for the alehouse!

 In 1741, reports of revival in England and North America were beginning to reach Scotland.
 George Whitefield preached in Glasgow on a tour to raise money for his orphanage in Georgia and members of McCulloch's congregation brought back reports of the meeting.
 At the beginning of 1742, two local working men, Ingram More and Robert Bowman, lobbied families in Cambuslang to ask McCulloch for a weekly lecture, which was arranged for Thursday evenings.
 On the third occasion, about 50 people experienced a strong conviction of sin and came back to the manse for further instruction.
 Numbers increased over several months, many experiencing strong emotions with loud cries and violent physical expressions.
 The revival reached a climax in August when McCulloch was joined by several other ministers, including George Whitefield, who preached to crowds of up to 30,000.
 Communion was served to 3,000 in two large tents and some 400 experienced conversion.